Trade partners, visit our partners site for resources, tips and help.

 While a ductless system can be used as a primary heat source, homeowners are encouraged to keep their existing electric heating units as a supplement the Ductless system in case of extreme weather conditions or in hard to reach extremities of the home.

-Ductless Systems consist of several parts:
+Ductless systems consist of several parts, including:

-The system is controlled via remote control that changes temperature as well as mode of operation.
-Wall mounted controls are also available.
+The system is controlled via remote control that

 Replacing an existing zonal heating system – Ductless systems are ideal for replacing or supplementing inefficient electric baseboard, wall or ceiling units, woodstoves and other space heaters such as propane or kerosene.
 A cost effective electric heat conversion in a small house might consist of single system serving the main area of the house, while leaving existing electric baseboards in bedrooms and bathrooms.

 Room additions – A ductless system can also be implemented when a room is added onto a house or an attic is converted to living space.
 Rather than extending the home’s existing ductwork or pipes, or adding electric resistance heaters, the ductless sytem can provide efficient heating and cooling.

 New construction – New home designs can be adapted to take advantage of a ductless system’s many benefits.
 One or more systems might be installed in various “zones” of the house to simplify installation and minimize refrigerant line length.

 Yes!
 Ductless systems operate using 25% to 50% less energy than electric resistance and forced air systems.
 Three key factors account for the high efficiency of a ductless system: